 - Prep the Filling.
 In a bowl, whisk together the pumpkin puree, brown sugar, salt, pumpkin pie spice, cinnamon, milk powder, and corn starch.
 The milk powder lends creaminess to the mixture without adding liquid and the corn starch will thicken it up.
 Transfer to a pan and heat on low.
 Simmer for 5 minutes, or until it thickens.
 Allow it to fully cool in a bowl.

 - Assemble the Samosas.
 Split the dough into about 5 equal sized pieces.
 Roll them out into circles.
 Cut each circle into half.
 Flip a half on to your hand with the straight edge at your finger tips and the circle towards the palm of your hand.
 Wet half of the straight edge with water and bring the edges together to form a cone.
 Seal the side seam.
 Fill with the pumpkin pie filling (amount depends on the size of your samosa), being sure to leave a few inches at the top.
 Use water to wet the exposed edges and seal the top seam.
 Repeat with the rest of the samosas.
-Here's a video on how to fold samosas.
+Here's a detailed guide on how to fold samosas.

 - Fry the Samosas.
 Heat neutral oil in a deep frying pan on medium.
 If it's too shallow, the samosas will hit the bottom and burn a little in places.
 This doesn't matter much.
 Carefully lower 2-3 samosas into the oil at a time and fry on each side for about 30 seconds, repeating 2-3 times until golden brown.
 Place the samosas on a cooling rack above a sheet tray to allow the oil to drain.